jamwjam/msdocs-python-django-azure-container-apps/README.md

 1. Migrate and create database schema by connecting to the container app and issuing the `python manage.py migrate` command.
 1. Configure continuous deployment.

 See the [create_resources.sh](./create_resources.sh) Bash script for automating the creation of these steps.
+For best results, run the script in Azure Cloud Shell.